carlosmonsivais123/dse_203_final/README.md

     * Google Geocode API: This is an API to retrieve longitude and latitude data based on partial addresses.
     * Google Cloud Storage Buckets (Store Data): This is a centralized storage repository where we stored all of our data.
 This made data source updates easier to do.
 * Neo4J Graph Database: We used the Neo4J graph databases to create the visualizations and node and edge creations.
+  * NeoMap: Used this as a connector to visualize our graph database objects on a map.
 * Python: Used Python to scrape data and for data manipulation.
 * PostgreSQL: Used this to merge our datasets and for data manipulation.
+* Amazon Athena: Ths is the Open Street Map that we downloaded from Amazon, however we are only using the San Diego polygons since the project is 100GB.

 ### Project Notebook Descriptions
 1. add_coor.ipynb